Clinical Psychiatry Online Courses

 Who are the courses for?

-Healthcare professionals frequently seeing patients displaying psychiatric symptoms.
-You could be working in a clinical setting, either in the UK or overseas, in a role such as a general practitioner, community psychiatric nurse, social worker, occupational therapist, approved mental health professional, psychologist, pharmacist or physiotherapist.
+Registered healthcare professionals frequently seeing patients displaying psychiatric symptoms.
+You will be working in a clinical setting, either in the UK or overseas, in a role such as a general practitioner, community psychiatric nurse, social worker, occupational therapist, approved mental health professional, psychologist, pharmacist or physiotherapist.

 Postgraduate Diploma or MSc?